MohammadT98/GlobalLivabilityOntology/README.md

 <img src="./Images/Yes.png" width=200 height=100>

-**8. Retrieve name of the continents of countries that are considered dangerous for travel.**
+**8. Retrieve the continents of countries that are considered dangerous for travel.**

     PREFIX glo: <http://www.MT.org/graphDatabase/GlobalLivabilityOntology#>
     select ?continent (COUNT(?name) AS ?NumberofCountries) where {